 What’s with All the Dates?

 When organizing digital photos, it’s important to work with accurate dates, especially if you’re sorting and organizing chronologically.
 There is so much terminology used in metadata (date captured, date taken, date original, date created, date modified, date edited, date digitized, date accessed, etc.), that it can be really overwhelming to understand the differences between them.
 What’s with all these dates?
 Why must it be so difficult?
 In this blog post, we’re going to demystify this date issue in photo organizing, and help you understand the most important ones.
+Not all, but the ones that best move the needle.
 There are also some frequently faced problems regarding date stamps and a variety of methods to fix them, and we’re going to walk you through the most common scenarios.
 Let’s do it!

 When you take a photo, your digital camera records the date and time information in the actual image as EXIF (Exchangeable Image File Format) metadata.
 This happens automatically when you point and click.
 The accuracy of this information depends on the date and time settings of your camera, so if you didn’t set up your camera correctly in the beginning, this info might be a little off.
 The same thing could happen if you were to travel into a different time zone, but you didn’t change your camera settings before shooting.
 On phones, it’s usually not as much of a problem because they tend to be online and update themselves automatically, but if this setting is turned off for any reason, the information might not be available at all.